 About Us

-The Berkeley Center on Comparative Equality and Anti-Discrimination Law is a group of over 880 academics, advocates, and activists from six continents working together to address the problem of discrimination and inequality.
+The Berkeley Center on Comparative Equality and Anti-Discrimination Law is a group of over 1000 activists, advocates, and academics from six continents and multiple disciplines committed to the study and enforcement of anti-discrimination law.
+We work together to increase understanding at a global level of how nations and legal systems address the problem of inequality and discrimination.

 Our Goals